kaltura/developer-platform-docs/documentation/VPaaS-API-Getting-Started/api-guidelines.md

 ### Finding the Latest API Version Number

-To find the version number of the API that contains the latest updates, go to the full XML description of the API schema: [http://www.kaltura.com/api\_v3/api\_schema.php](http://www.kaltura.com/api_v3/api_schema.php).
+To find the version number of the API that contains the latest updates, go to the full XML description of the [API schema](http://www.kaltura.com/api_v3/api_schema.php).

 The version and date of the API schema appear near the beginning of the file.